PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 ### UI Rule
 - Error message for Family field: `Some of the mandatory roles are empty in this family`
-- Error message for duplicate RACI Roles: `Duplicate value is not allowed`
+- Error message for duplicate RAI Roles: `Duplicate value is not allowed`
 - Error message wheb Due date is of past: `Should be >= Current date`
 - Error message for End date when less than Due date: `Should be > Due date`
 - Error message for End date when less than current date: `Should be > Current date`
-- Tooltip message when Section and RACI Roles is disable: `First select the entity`
+- Tooltip message when Section and RAI Roles is disable: `First select the entity`
 - Tooltip message when Legal entity: `First select the family`
 - Error message for sub-task due date: `Should be <= Start date`
 - Erorr message when selected entity doesn't have household team: `This entity doesn’t have a Household team.
 So you can’t add tasks for this entity.`